micheleangioni/node-lessons/lessons/lesson13-ImageUploadWithAWS/readme.md

   ```
   Then use `dotenv` to load the file at the very beginning of the code of our `index.js` file.

-Create then a `s3client.js` file in the `libraries` folder, which will act as a wrapper of [NodeJs AWS client `aws-sdk`](https://github.com/aws/aws-sdk-js).
+Create then a `s3client.js` file in the `libraries` folder, which will act as a wrapper of [Node.js AWS client `aws-sdk`](https://github.com/aws/aws-sdk-js).
 We need methods to
     1. Create a bucket with CORS permissions
     2. Retrieve a signed url (see suggestions)